 When booking onto a Call of the Page workshop, course or event, you are agreeing to the following terms and conditions.
 Terms and Conditions sound a bit mean sometimes, and are always somewhat controlling.
 But they are sensible, and clarify our relationship with you.

-A place on a course is confirmed by full payment in advance (at either the early bird or full rate).
+A place on a course or event is confirmed by full payment in advance (at either the early bird or full rate).
 We are unable to reserve places without payment.
 Sorry about that.

 We have a simple cancellation policy, in order to keep our admin costs down, and therefore our courses, workshops and events more affordable.